jrsmith3/jrsmith3.github.io/content/DRAFT.md

 The "operation" is the relationship between the standard abscissae and corresponding standard ordinates, in the most general of terms.
 The operation occurs on some abscissae and results in some ordinates.
 For example, an operation could be addition of two numbers or the determinant of a matrix, etc.
-A "function" is the particular implementation of the operation, and the "function under test" is the specific function I want to test.
+A "function" is the particular implementation of the operation, and the "function under test" is the specific function to test.
 "Function ordinates" are the outputs of the function.

 The general form of the test is very simple: